mattsnyder/twss/README.markdown

     TWSS("not yet, it's taking a while") # => false
     TWSS("well hurry up, you're not going fast enough") # => true

+You can also adjust the scoring threshold for your comedic customization.
+The lower the value, the more "obscure" the jokes can be.

+    TWSS.treshold = 2.0

 It's far from perfect, but it's accurate enough to be funny.
 I'll probably continue tweaking it some (increase the training set size and whatnot).
-I'm not being all that scientific about, so we'll see.
+I'm not being all that scientific about, so we'll see :).

 Goals